Russo-Turkish War (1877–1878): Ottoman atrocities against Bulgarians

 Moreover, Suleiman Pasha's forces also established an entire system of police and judicial terror across the entire valley of the Maritsa, where any Bulgarian who had ever in any way assisted the Russians was hanged.
 However, even villages that had not assisted the Russians were destroyed and their inhabitants massacred.
 As a result, as many as 100,000 civilian Bulgarians fled north to the Russian occupied territories.
 Later on in the campaign, the Ottoman forces planned to burn the town of Sofia after Gurko had managed to overcome their resistance in the passes of Western part of the Balkan Mountains.

 Only the refusal of the Italian Consul Vito Positano, the French Vice Consul Leandre le Gay and the Austro–Hungarian Vice Consul to leave Sofia prevented that from happening.
-After the Ottoman retreat, Positano even organized armed detachments to protect the population from marauders (regular Ottoman Army deserters and bashi-bazouks).
-Circassians in the Ottoman forces also raped and murdered Bulgarians during the 1877 Russo-Turkish war.
+After the Ottoman retreat, Positano even organized armed detachments to protect the population from marauders (deserters from the regular Ottoman Army and Bashi-bazouks).
+Circassians in the Ottoman forces also raped and murdered Bulgarians during the 1877 Russo-Turkish War.

 According to Bulgarian historians, 30,000 Bulgarian civilians were killed during the war, with two-thirds of the killings being committed in the Stara Zagora area.

-Against Circassians
+Russian atrocities against Circassians

 Russians raped Circassian girls during the 1877 Russo-Turkish War from the Circassian refugees who were settled in the Ottoman Balkans.
 After the signing of the Treaty of San Stefano, the 10,000-strong Circassian minority in Dobruja was expelled.